limeapps/ember-share/README.md

 # EmberShare

-EmberShare is an Ember persistance library that utilizes ShareJS, a robust Operational Transforms backend server.
+EmberShare is an Ember persistence library that utilizes ShareJS, a robust Operational Transforms backend server.
 It takes care of keeping models consistent, in addition to providing collaborative editing capabilities.

 ## Building: